 As a result of Mercer's analysis of peer group compensation practices and the Compensation Committee's assessment of management performance in 2013 and prior years, the Compensation Committee in March 2014 approved increases in executive management base salaries.
+The Compensation Committee engaged Mercer in the Spring of 2016 to provide market benchmark information and advice on the competitiveness of executive officer compensation.
+Their report will be provided to the Compensation Committee in May 2016 and the results will be used in making compensation decisions in 2016 or future years.

 Nominating and Corporate Governance Committee.
 Our Nominating and Corporate Governance Committee consists of Messrs.
 Bradley A. Casper (chair), David J. Johnson, Kevin F. Warren and Ms. Sara R. Dial, each of whom our Board of Directors has determined is "independent," as defined under and required by the rules of the Nasdaq Stock Market.
-Our Nominating and Corporate Governance Committee met four times during 2014.
+Our Nominating and Corporate Governance Committee met five times during 2015.
 The Nominating and Corporate Governance Committee is responsible for, among other things, identifying individuals qualified to become members of the Board of Directors; recommending to the Board of Directors nominees for each election of directors; developing and recommending to the Board of Directors criteria for selecting qualified director candidates; considering committee member qualifications, appointment and removal; recommending corporate governance principles, codes of conduct and compliance mechanisms; and providing oversight in the annual evaluation of the Board of Directors and each committee.